Qiskit/qiskit-ibm-runtime/README.md

 In many algorithms and applications an estimator needs to be called iteratively without incurring queuing delays on each iteration.
 To solve this the IBM Runtime Service provides a **Session**.
 A session is started when the first job within the session is started, and subsequent jobs within the session are prioritized by the scheduler.

 You can use the [`qiskit_ibm_runtime.Session`](https://github.com/Qiskit/qiskit-ibm-runtime/blob/main/qiskit_ibm_runtime/session.py) class to start a session.
-Considering the same example above and trying to find the optimal `theta` the following example uses the [golden search method](https://en.wikipedia.org/wiki/Golden-section_search) to iteratively find the optimial theta which maximizes the observable.
+Considering the same example above and trying to find the optimal `theta` the following example uses the [golden search method](https://en.wikipedia.org/wiki/Golden-section_search) to iteratively find the optimal theta which maximizes the observable.

 To invoke the `Estimator` primitive within a session: